cloudmatrix/esky/tutorial/README.md

 `cd stage2`

 `python setup.py bdist_esky`

-again unzip

-Start up a little http server by running the following command
+`rm -r ../app/*`
+`unzip dist/example-app-0.2.win32.zip -d ../app/`

+We will now start a python webserver to host our files.The server will serve the folder from whose current working directory we started it in.

 `python2 -m SimpleHTTPServer 8000`

 or for python3

-`python -m http.server 8000`
+`python3 -m http.server 8000`

 When you execute example.exe you will see a GET reponse on the server.